durandarthur/durandarthur/README.md

 </p>

 # Where I've worked :
+## Kalisio *<-- CURRENTLY HERE*
+### Web Designer and Developer
+>I'm building Vue components, tests with Puppeteer, and doing backend stuff with a Feathers.js/Node/Mongo stack.
+>Some of the stuff I'm working on will get used by Airbus and the French Authority of Nuclear Safety (ASNR).

 ## Fuvi Clan
 ### Software Engineer
 >I built a webservice for DJs.
 Under NDA.